 - environmental studies

 Montreat’s campus is consistently included on lists of the most beautiful colleges.
 After all, Montreat was so named as an amalgam of “mountain” and “retreat.”
 It’s frequently referred to as “the little mountain paradise.”

 24. Maryville College

 Maryville College is a small college located in Maryville, in the midst of the Appalachians and not too far from Knoxville and University of Tennessee.
 It’s the 12th oldest college in the South, and among the 50 oldest colleges in America.
-A liberal arts college, Maryville is home to approximately 1,100 students pursuing 30 different degree programs.
+A liberal arts college, Maryville is home to approximately 1,100 students pursuing 30 different degrees.
 Maryville is close to places like:

 - Great Smoky Mountains National Park

 - Tellico Lake

 Students are able to participate in a number of outdoorsy pastimes, including flat water paddling and trail sports.

 Nestled in the Appalachian highlands of southwestern Virginia, Emory & Henry College is a private liberal arts school known for its pretty campus, outdoor recreation, and rigorous academics.
 Students have more than 50 bachelor degrees to choose from, including popular programs in public policy and international studies.
 While the college organizes a full calendar of on-campus events, the Emory student body also enjoys spending time in the stunning natural surroundings.
 A slew of state parks, national recreation areas, and national forests are within easy proximity to campus.
 Hiking and kayaking are some of the students’ most popular pastimes.